johnpapa/angular-styleguide/README.md

 ### Create angular objects in seperate files and export
 ##### [Style [Y202](#style-y202)]

-  - Since the angular specific code is grouped in the `index.js` file, we can create succint controllers, services or directives in seperate files so `some.controller.js` would look like:
+  - Since the angular specific code is grouped in the `index.js` file, we can create succinct controllers, services or directives in seperate files so `some.controller.js` would look like:

   ```javascript
   /**